hnfong/public-crap/bookmarks/computer-related.md

 - https://en.wikipedia.org/wiki/SipHash SipHash is an add–rotate–xor (ARX) based family of pseudorandom functions created by Jean-Philippe Aumasson and Daniel J. Bernstein in 2012,[1]: 165 [2] in response to a spate of "hash flooding" denial-of-service attacks (HashDoS) in late 2011.[3]
 - https://browsix.org/ UNIX IN YOUR BROWSER TAB (implement POSIX in the browser)
 - https://godotengine.org/ - Open Source Game Engine - Godot provides a huge set of common tools, so you can just focus on making your game without reinventing the wheel.
+- https://jodd.org/ The Unbearable Lightness of Java - Jodd is a set of micro-frameworks and developer-friendly tools and utilities.
+- https://nn-512.com/ Generate Neural Nets in C

 ## Business Tools